Chin surgery or genioplasty

 How much does a chin operation cost?

-If combined with another aesthetic procedure, chin surgery entails an additional cost of €4,000.
+If performed in conjunction with another aesthetic procedure, chin surgery entails an additional cost of €4,000.

 In rare cases, a chin operation may be reimbursed after orthodontic treatment.